LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ### Sensitivity
 \label{sec-res-exp1-dprime}

-Over all trials, sensitivity ranged across subjects from 1.7 to 4.2 (first quartile 1.9, median 2.4, third quartile 3.0).
+Over all trials, sensitivity (d′) ranged across subjects from 1.7 to 4.2 (first quartile 1.9, median 2.4, third quartile 3.0).
 Box-and-swarm plots displaying quartile and individual differences in d′ values between experimental conditions are shown in